-We wrote of the Sharp: "[It] succeeds because it effectively bridges the gap between 'music on the move' and hi-fi at home".
+On the Sharp, we noted that: "[It] succeeds because it effectively bridges the gap between 'music on the move' and hi-fi at home".

-Now, however, it seems inconceivable that the Sharp would fit in with the definition of 'portable'.
+However, it now seems inconceivable that the Sharp would fit in with the definition of 'portable'.
 Did the market agree back in the early 1990s?
 Perhaps - there wasn't a 'Portable' category in the What Hi-Fi?
 Awards 1991...

 It looks like the 'portable' or 'personal' player went on a hiatus during the mid-1990s and it wasn't until 1998 that a mobile music maker took home an Award again.

-Popping up in the Accessories category of all places, was the Sharp MD-MS702H - an indication that the era of the MiniDisc had begun in earnest.
+Popping up in the Accessories category of all places, was the Sharp MD-MS702H - an indication that the era of the MiniDisc had begun.

 More after the break

-With the turn of the century came the rise of the MP3 and the Creative Labs D.A.P.
+With the new millennium came the rise of the MP3.
+The Creative Labs D.A.P.
 Jukebox, one of the first MP3 players we reviewed, took full advantage with its Awards success in 2001.

-"Imagine a jukebox able to carry 150 albums", we wrote, "now imagine you can stick it in your pocket..."
-Clearly, 150 albums seemed like a lot to carry around back then.
+"Imagine a jukebox able to carry 150 albums", we said.
+"Now imagine you can stick it in your pocket..."
+Clearly, 150 albums seemed a lot back then.